-TORONTO, March 6, 2013 /CNW/ - The Ontario Real Estate Association (OREA) applauds proposed legislation introduced today at Queen's Park that, if passed, would facilitate the use of electronic agreements of purchase and sale of real estate.
-Currently, Ontario REALTORS® are reluctant to use electronic agreements of purchase and sale because they are exempt from the legal protections afforded by the Electronic Commerce Act, 2000.
+TORONTO, May 17, 2012 /CNW/ - The Ontario Real Estate Association (OREA) applauds proposed legislation introduced today at Queen's Park that, if passed, would facilitate the use of electronic agreements of purchase and sale of real estate.
+Currently, Ontario REALTORS® are reluctant to use electronic agreements of purchase and sale because they are exempt from the legal protections of the Electronic Commerce Act, 2000.

-The legislation comes in the form of a private members bill sponsored by MPP Todd Smith (Prince Edward-Hastings).
-It was first introduced by Mr. Smith and Liberal MPP (now Minister of Labour) Yasir Naqvi in May 2012.
+The legislation comes in the form of a private members bill co-sponsored by Progressive Conservative MPP Todd Smith (Prince Edward-Hastings) and Liberal MPP Yasir Naqvi (Ottawa Centre).

 Electronic agreements of purchase and sale improve transaction efficiency by reducing the time required to complete the deal.
 "All parties can access agreements through a central portal, eliminating the need to fax, scan and email documents back and forth," said Mr. Abraham.